What is Spatial Finance?

-The Spatial Finance Initiative, which is now part of CGFI, has been established by the Alan Turing Institute, Satellite Applications Catapult, and the Oxford Sustainable Finance Group to bring together research capabilities in space, data science and financial services and make them greater than the sum of their parts.
+The Spatial Finance Initiative, which is now part of the UK Centre for Greening Finance and Investment, was set up to mainstream geospatial capabilities into financial decision making globally and promote the development of new spatial finance applications.
+It was established by the Alan Turing Institute, Satellite Applications Catapult, and the Oxford Sustainable Finance Group to bring together research capabilities in space, data science and financial services and make them greater than the sum of their parts.

 To achieve this mission we are pursuing three interrelated activities:

 - Upskilling and capacity building